PlumpMath/Pinvoke.NetCore/README.md

 # Pinvoke.NetCore
-A small Demo to show how Pinvoke can be used to make .Net Core Faster
+This a small Demo to show how Pinvoke can be used to make .Net Core Faster.
+Basically you have a C# and C version of the quicksort algorithm.
+They are written identically, but the compiler can spit out what it wants to.

 Its very easy to call a C function from the C# code: